ni/nimi-python/docs/nirfsg/class.rst

             Use Python index notation on the repeated capabilities container markers to specify a subset.

             Example: :py:attr:`my_session.markers[ ... ].marker_event_toggle_initial_state`

-            To set/get on all markers, you can call the property directly on the :py:class:`nirfsg.Session`.

-            Example: :py:attr:`my_session.marker_event_toggle_initial_state`

         The following table lists the characteristics of this property.